 Regulatory and Legal Obligations

 The process for handling the requests for statutory waivers or licenses relating to its legal obligations in its place of business (such as, from the U.S. Department of the Treasury’s Office of Foreign Assets control) is a generally-applicable legal obligation regardless of who is serving as the IANA Functions Operator.
 ICANN already has a process in place for seeking any necessary licenses, and will continue to work with contacts at relevant authorities to identify ways to streamline those requests.
 A statutory waiver may be possible if a new statute authorizes the transition.
-Such a statutory waiver could provide that the President may not use issue trade sanctions with respect to the IANA Functions Operator.
+Such a statutory waiver could provide that the President may not use trade sanctions with respect to the IANA Functions Operator.
 For licenses or waivers that relate to the IANA Function, ICANN commits that any licenses or waivers it seeks would also be sought for the IANA Functions Operator and for the Root Zone Maintainer as well, so that a single request for any applicable entity is required.

 Implications for the interface between the IANA Functions and existing policy arrangements